LeikoDmitry/quiz-demo/README.md

 ## Getting Started

 1. Clone the repo.
-2. To start the project, run this command `make start`
+2. Add environment variables `make environments`
-3. It's also necessary to tighten up the right dependencies `make install`
+3. To start the project, run this command `make start`
 4. Next, you need to run the migrations `make migration`
 5. After that you need to add data via fixtures `make fixtures`
 6. The application should then be accessible via localhost on port 80(http://localhost)